8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20230315/content.md

 I modified the data to use [the universal portfolio](/essays-and-editorials/finances/the-universal-portfolio/) language.
 Technically it was always using the same categories.
 I'm debating on combining the growth assets into one data point.

+I updated the experience for the main page of this series.
+Instead of the full list of entries, I broke previous years into disclosures and only list the current year.

 I verified that I can contribute the full amount to my Roth [.Individual Retirement Account](IRA), I transferred the remaining amount to prepare to purchase the extended market fund.
 The extended market fund was up the previous day, so I placed the following limit orders:

 1. market price; executed.